Share:

 Bias identification

 Note that this version assumes that the entire dataset is a fair representation of the underlying phenomena.
 It further assumes that the legally protected attributes are distinguishable.
 We also plan to provide an annotation capability for the labelling of more sophisticated attributes.
-The platform is designed to provide ground for further investigation.
+The platform is designed to provide ground for further investigation and effective bias mitigation.

 Bias score